ugGit/moodle_ws_la_trace_exporter/README.md

 4. In your browser, login to your Moodle as admin.
 5. You should be notified, that additional plugins are ready to be installed.
 Confirm the database upgrade.

-Alternatively to clone the github project you may also copy the plugin elsehow to the specified location.
+Alternatively to clone the github project you may also copy the plugin using a different approach.
+Just make sure that the location and folder name are important.

 ### Installing via Uploaded ZIP File
 1. Download the zip from this github project.
 2. Login to your Moodle site as an admin and go to Administration > Site administration > Plugins > Install plugins.
 3. Upload the ZIP file.
 You should only be prompted to add extra details (in the Show more section) if your plugin is not automatically detected.
-4. If your target directory is not writeable, you will see a warning message.
+4. If your target directory is not writable, you will see a warning message.
 5. Check the plugin validation report